prog4biol/pfb2023/problemsets/Python_01_problemset.md

     - Print the contents of this variable.
     - QUIT the Interpreter

 3. Working with a text editor.
 Use `vi` to write a script.
-Name your script `me.py`.
+Name your script something like `python1.py` or `me.py` .
 Python scripts should always have the `.py` extension.
    - `vi me.py`
    - Make sure to include `#!/usr/bin/env python3` on line 1 of your script.
 It has to be line one.
 Do not leave a blank line above.
    - Add code to print out, your name